| It

 been so futile till then, that it seemed

+pointless to look any further.
 After making an anxious prayer, I

 decided at least to drive through the town before